 - Plan a “Giving Party” - Invite your family and friends over and ask them to bring a donation of some sort (toys, canned food, clothing, etc.).
 For a great idea, see the Family Activity section on this page.

-As we head into this Christmas season, we challenge you to refocus your priorities.
+This Christmas season, challenge yourself to refocus your priorities.
 Put the attention on the Birth of Christ—preparing your children for the Feast of the Nativity rather than feasting on gifts.
 Give to the Lord by fasting, praying, and giving alms.
 Remember and teach your children that we have already received the greatest gift—Jesus Christ!
 The question we need to ask is what are we going to give Him?